equinix-labs/terraform-equinix-labs/modules/invite-from-csv/README.md

 # Terraform Equinix Labs Invite from CSV Module

-This module will loop over every user provided in the users.csv file and call the [collaborator-project](../collaborator-project/) module to create a project.
+This module reads a given filename `users.csv`, identifies each user entry in the file, then calls [collaborator-project](../collaborator-project/) module to create a project for them.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements